ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The joining node MAY ask for this information from the KDC in the same message it uses to POST the token to the RS.
 In such a case, the message MUST have Content-Format set to application/ace+cbor defined in {{Section 8.16 of I-D.ietf-ace-oauth-authz}}.
 The message payload MUST be formatted as a CBOR map, which MUST include the access token.
 The CBOR map MAY additionally include the following parameter, which, if included, MUST have the corresponding values:

-* 'sign_info' defined in {{sign-info}}, encoding the CBOR simple value Null to require information about the signature algorithm, signature algorithm parameters, signature key parameters and on the exact encoding of public keys used in the groups that the client has been authorized to join.
+* 'sign_info' defined in {{sign-info}}, specifying the CBOR simple value 'null' (0xf6) to require information about the signature algorithm, signature algorithm parameters, signature key parameters and on the exact encoding of public keys used in the groups that the client has been authorized to join.

 Alternatively, the joining node may retrieve this information by other means.